Rushikesh696/king-usa-city-house-price-prediction/README.md

 | XGBoost           | 0.895       | 0.827      |

 ---
+Random Forest and XGBoost showed the best overall performance, combining high accuracy with strong generalization.

+Gradient Boosting also performed competitively, with balanced train-test performance.

+Simpler models like Linear Regression and KNN performed moderately but were outclassed by ensemble methods.

+SVR performed poorly and was unsuitable for this task.

+---
 ## Key Findings

 - **Top Models**: Random Forest and XGBoost, with **R² > 0.85** on test data.